dash-docs-el/dash-docs/README.md

 ### Common docsets

-`helm-dash-common-docsets' is a list that should contain the docsets to be active always.
+`dash-docs-common-docsets' is a list that should contain the docsets to be active always.
 In all buffers.

 ### Buffer local docsets